ptrayal/d202PF/Readme.md

 [ ] Work through some of the other things documented under issues in GitHub.

 [ ] Get the code in good enough condition to make sure it's able to be run down the road by whomever.
 Right now, it 'works', but could be better and that's the goal.

+[ ] Fixed a bunch of compiler warnings in handler.c, which was the biggest chunk of compiler warnings in the code.

 # MYSQL Setup